pomdb/pomdb-go/README.md

 ## Working with Objects

 Objects are stored in collections, and represent a single record in the database.
-Objects can be found in S3 using the following path:
+Objects can be found in S3 under the following path:

 ```
 <bucket>/<collection>/<uuid>.json